mcgue/rock-pap-sci/README.md

-# rock-pap-sci<br>
+# rock-pap-sci
 Rock, Paper, Scissors game.<br>
-Status: complete, but redo with game module?
+Status: finished, but redo with game module or other?